 - Visit https://ads.google.com/intl/en/home/tools/manager-accounts/

 - Click on the “Create a manager account” button.

-- Specify your country and time zone.
+- Provide your country and time zone information.

 How to link multiple Google Ads accounts